jannajoceli/imagenetmaker/README.md

 See the scripts folder for examples to generate image descriptions, extract text, feed images to a llm, extract image components or calculate image similarity using embeddings.

-## Facepager: Getting started with image prompts to the OpenAI API

-1. Install the latest Facepager version
-2. Create a database (New database) and add image files as seed nodes (Add Nodes -> Add files, then select some images).
-3. Open the image prompt preset in the OpenAI category (Preset button)
-4. Enter your API key into the Access Token field
-5. Fetch data

-## Facepager: Getting started with using the Google Cloud Vision API

-*You need to register an app at the google cloud console and enable billing.
-Find some hints in the [Facepager wiki](https://github.com/strohne/Facepager/wiki/Getting-Started-with-Google-Cloud-Platform).
-Alternatively, ask someone to borrow credentials.
-Careful: Costs may be generated.*

-1. Install the latest Facepager version
-2. Create a database (New database) and add image files as seed nodes (Add Nodes -> Add files, then select some images).
-3. Open the web detection preset in the Google Cloud Platform category
-4. Set OAuth2 client key and client secret of your Google Cloud vision project (Settings button).
-   In the headers, change the project ID according to your Google Cloud Vision project.
-5. Login and fetch data

-You can export the resulting data, convert it to a gexf file using [Table2Net](https://medialab.github.io/table2net/), and visualize it with [Gephi Lite](https://gephi.org/gephi-lite/).

-Recommended export options: wide format, comma as separator, only the level with the final data.
-For keeping ids, scores and descriptions of the web entities in the network, unpack the web entities in Facepager before exporting (-> Extract Data button).

 ## Getting started with Jupyter